mcworkaholic/IS443-Bike-Database/README.md

 ### Installation

+1. Create a project folder

-1. Clone the repo
+2. Clone the repo
    ```sh
    cd your-project-folder
    git clone https://github.com/mcworkaholic/IS443-Bike-Database.git
    ```

-2. Change credentials in ".env" to reflect those for your database connection
+3. Change credentials in "sample.env" to reflect those for your database connection and rename the file to ".env"

-3. Open "your-project-folder" via terminal and type (make sure to change the path):
+4. If still in "your-project-folder" via terminal, type (make sure to change the path):

     ```sh
     pip install -r path/to/requirements.txt --upgrade
     ```

-4.  run script.sql in SQL developer
+5.  run script.sql in SQL developer

-5. Run main.py and navigate to your/ip/login to test
+6. Run main.py via terminal or your editor and navigate to your/ip/login to test

+    ```sh
+    python main.py
+    ```

 <!-- CONTRIBUTING -->
 ## Contributing